Yanamala Rama Krishnudu

-Yanamala Rama Krishnudu is a senior politician from Andhra Pradesh.

-He served as the Speaker of the Andhra Pradesh Legislative Assembly from 1995 to 1999.
+Yanamala Rama Krishnudu is an Indian politician from the State of Andhra Pradesh.
+He was the senior leader of Telugu Desam Party.
+He contested 7 times between 1983 and 2009 where he won 6 times successively and lost 1 time from Tuni.
+He served as the Cabinet Minister in First and Second NTR Governments.
+He was the Speaker of the Andhra Pradesh Legislative Assembly from 1995 to 1999.
 He is often regarded as an intellectual statesman and a technically sound leader.

 He served as the Minister for Finance & Planning, Commercial Taxes, Legislative Affairs in Nara Chandrababu Naidu Government from June 2014 to May 2019.